When you’re thinking about getting pregnant, you need to think about a healthy lifestyle for both you and your partner. Here are three reasons why.

 Steer Clear of the Chemicals

 Every day we come into contact with hundreds of chemicals–what we breathe from air pollution, herbicides or second-hand smoke.
 You can also absorb chemicals through the skin from from cleaning and beauty products and walking on grass that had herbicides applied.
 Many of the chemicals we come into contact with are Endocrine Disruptors or EDs.
 EDs act like hormones in the body and can change normal hormone activity as well as mimic hormones.
 Endocrine disruptors are believed to have negative effects on both male and female fertility.
 So become an avid label reader for anything you put on your body (lotion, sunscreen, deodorant, makeup) and any chemicals you use around the house or in the garden.
 In general, things that have fragrance, contain phthaltes, a type of endocrine disruptor.
+See this post for information about safe pest control during pregnancy.

 Become the Designated Driver